-- 4.49 Secondary Industrial Materials: Products "Secondary Industrial Materials" means any products or by-products of the paint manufacturing process that are of a_known composition and have economic value but can no longer be used for their intended purpose. - 4.50 Semitransparent Coating: A-"Semitransparent Coating" means any coating that contains binders and colored pigments and is formulated to change the color of the surface, but not conceal the grain pattern or texture. - 4.51 Shellac: A "Shellac" means any clear or opaque coating formulated solely with the resinous secretions of the lac beetle, (Laciffer Laccifer lacca2), and formulated to dry by evaporation without a chemical reaction. - 4.52 Shop Application: Application "Shop Application" means any application of a coating to a product or a component of a product in or on the premises of a factory or a shop as part of a manufacturing, production, or repairing process (e.g., original equipment manufacturing coatings). - 4.53 Solicit: To "Solicit" means to require for use or to specify, by written or oral contract. - "South Coast Air Quality Management District Method 303-91 (Revised 1996), "Determination of Exempt Compounds," August 1996," means the test method adopted by the South Coast Air Quality Management District as of [date of rule adoption]. - "South Coast Air Quality Management District Method 304-91 (Revised 1996), "Determination of Volatile Organic Compounds (VOC) in Various Materials" means the test method adopted by the South Coast Air Quality Management District as of [date of rule adoption]. - "South Coast Air Quality Management District Method 318-95, "Determination of Weight Percent Elemental Metal in Coatings by X-Ray Diffraction"" means the test method adopted by the South Coast Air Quality Management District as of [date of rule adoption]. - 4.54 Specialty Primer, Sealer, and Undercoater: A coating that is formulated for application to a substrate to block water soluble stains resulting from: fire damage; smoke damage; or water damage.
+4.49 "Secondary Industrial Materials: Products" means any products or by-products of the paint manufacturing process that are of a known composition and have economic value but can no longer be used for their intended purpose.

+4.50 "Semitransparent Coating: A" means any coating that contains binders and colored pigments and is formulated to change the color of the surface, but not conceal the grain pattern or texture.

+4.51 Shellac: A "Shellac" means any clear or opaque coating formulated solely with the resinous secretions of the lac beetle, (Laciffer Laccifer lacca), and formulated to dry by evaporation without a chemical reaction.

+4.52 Shop Application: Application "Shop Application" means any application of a coating to a product or a component of a product in or on the premises of a factory or a shop as part of a manufacturing, production, or repairing process (e.g., original equipment manufacturing coatings).

+4.53 Solicit: To "Solicit" means to require for use or to specify, by written or oral contract.

+4.54 Specialty Primer, Sealer, and Undercoater: A coating that is formulated for application to a substrate to block water soluble stains resulting from: fire damage; smoke damage; or water damage.